dschoen/mobilequiz/README.md

 ## Used Technologies

 * MathJax is used for LaTeX Transformation
-* jQuery and iQueryMobile for Students fronted
+* jQuery and iQueryMobile for student fronted
-* Markdown.php for Markdown translation
+* Markdown.php for PHP-Markdown translation
-* simpleMDE as markdown editor
+* simpleMDE as Javascript-markdown editor
 * phpQrCode for QR-Code generation
 * chart.js for charts in the Result view